 Choosing your primary category is very important because it dictates where and when you will show up on Google searches.
 Google is all about relevance, so if a potential customer searches for “Italian Restaurant” but you’re a pizza place, then you may not show up.
 If the customer searches for “Best pizza near me,” then you’d have a much better chance of your business profile showing up in the search results.

 Step 7: Add your phone number and website

-Both phone calls and website clicks are tracked by Google My Business, so make sure your information is correct here.
+Both phone calls and website clicks are tracked by Google Business Profile, so make sure your information is correct here.

 Step 8: Verify your local listing (most likely with a postcard)

 According to Google, to manage your business information in Search, Maps, and other Google properties, you must verify your business listing.
 The verification process helps Google make sure your business information is accurate and that only you, the business owner or manager, has access to it.

 Step 9: Finish populating your Google Business Profile listing